Security-Onion-Solutions/securityonion-docs/about.rst

 Security Onion
 --------------
 Security Onion is a free and open Linux distribution for threat hunting, enterprise security monitoring, and log management.
-It includes our own tools for :ref:`alerts`, :ref:`hunt`, and :ref:`pcap`, as well as other tools such as :ref:`hive`, :ref:`playbook`, :ref:`fleet`, :ref:`osquery`, :ref:`cyberchef`, :ref:`elasticsearch`, :ref:`logstash`, :ref:`kibana`, :ref:`suricata`, :ref:`zeek`, :ref:`wazuh`.
+It includes our own tools for :ref:`alerts`, :ref:`hunt`, :ref:`pcap`, and :ref:`cases` as well as other tools such as :ref:`playbook`, :ref:`fleet`, :ref:`osquery`, :ref:`cyberchef`, :ref:`elasticsearch`, :ref:`logstash`, :ref:`kibana`, :ref:`suricata`, :ref:`zeek`, and :ref:`wazuh`.
 Security Onion has been downloaded over 2 million times and is being used by security teams around the world to monitor and defend their enterprises.
 Our easy-to-use Setup wizard allows you to build an army of distributed sensors for your enterprise in minutes!

 .. note::